 Self-Care Products Will Drive Consumer Sales in 2023

-In 2014, the self-care industry had an estimated value of $10 billion.
-Now, as we enter 2020, it’s boomed to $450 billion.
+In 2014, the self-care industry had an estimated value of $13 billion.
+When overlaid with technology, that number grows to $450 billion.
 And as self-care and ritual has become synonymous with wellness, the number grows to $1.5 trillion.
 That’s astronomical growth.
 As overall trends in health and wellness continue to expand, the topic of self-care is everywhere.
-In fact, nearly nine out of 10 Americans (88 percent) actively practice self-care and one-third of consumers have increased their self-care behavior during the past year.
+In fact, nearly nine out of 10 Americans (88 percent) actively practice self-care, and one-third of consumers have increased their self-care behavior during the past year.

 Self-Care Spans Many Generations